 After Hurricane Matthew on October 4, 2016, which affected more than two million people, Humanity & Inclusion launched a new emergency response in aid of the people affected by the hurricane.

 Universal Design & Case-Management

-Handicap International works with construction professionals to ensure that new buildings and other structures are accessible to people with disabilities.
+Humanity & Inclusion worked with construction professionals to ensure that new buildings and other structures are accessible to people with disabilities.
 Following the 2010 earthquake, the organization built more than 1,000 accessible homes for people with disabilities.
-Currently, Handicap International works with partner organizations CARE, OXFAM and Concern to help 2,190 Haitians with disabilities living in camps to ensure that they can work to set up new homes.

 Training Rehabilitation Professionals